nlpfromscratch/nlp-llms-resources/README.md

 * [Prompt Engineering Guide](https://www.promptingguide.ai/): Comprehensive site for all things prompting related and beyond.
 * [Prompts for Education: Enhancing Productivity & Learning](https://github.com/microsoft/prompts-for-edu): Github repo with resources on using generative AI and prompting in educational settings.
 * [How I Think About Prompt Engineering](https://fchollet.substack.com/p/how-i-think-about-llm-prompt-engineering): Post by Francis Chollet (creator of Keras) relating prompting back to programming paradigms.
+* [PromptIDE](https://x.ai/prompt-ide): Development environment and paradigm for prompt programming from xAI using their Grok model.

 ### Ethics, Bias, and Legal